geerlingguy/ansible-requirements-updater/README.md

 # Ansible Requirements Updater

-**Update your requirements.yml with this unsightly Ansible playbook.**
+**Update your requirements.yml with this grisly Ansible playbook.**

 This is one of the gookiest Ansible playbooks I've ever written.